 - Get the VPN app from your VPN of choice by visiting their website or the App Store and searching for their VPN app.

 - Make sure you’re logged in to your newly made account.

 - You have successfully downloaded and activated the VPN app.
 The app’s main menu has loaded.
 This section may provide additional choices and customization controls based on the VPN service you subscribe to.

-If you prefer to use a VPN on your iPhone, you can do so by modifying the network settings.
-To explain how this operates:
+If you prefer to use a VPN on your iPhone without using an app, you can do so by modifying the network settings.

 - Access the iPhone’s configuration menu by selecting “Settings.”